pedrocoquito/boardgamegeek-data-pipeline/README.md

 | `domains`        | Domains of the game         | String | Children's Games, Family Games, Party Games ...
 | `game_id`        | Game identification code   |  Integer |

-- **Data Source:** The data was downloaded from the kaggle website.
+- **Data Source:** Downloaded from Kaggle.
-- **Collection Technique:** Direct download of the CSV file.
+- **Collection Technique:** Direct CSV download.
-- **Transformations:** The data was transformed to fit the Star Schema model, creating fact and dimension tables as described.
+- **Transformations:** Data was adjusted to fit the Star Schema model, creating fact and dimension tables.
-- **Code:** The code for creation is in the file `modelingAndLoading.py` on the `notebooks/` folder and its execution on Databricks can be found at the link [Modeling and Loading Data](https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/2574631733088421/3142486001784750/3650020472583597/latest.html) or the screenshot showing the execution on the platform in the folder in the file `modelingAndLoading.png` on the `docs/` folder.
+- **Code:** The `modelingAndLoading.py` file in the `notebooks/` folder and its execution on Databricks link [Modeling and Loading Data](https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/2574631733088421/3142486001784750/3650020472583597/latest.html) or see the `modelingAndLoading.png` screenshot in the `docs/` folder.

 ## Data Analysis and Normalization

 ### Data Quality Analysis

-- The data analysis is used to perform checks and transformations on the dataset to ensure its quality.
-- The file `dataAnalysis.py` on the `notebooks/` folder and its execution on Databricks can be found at the link [Data Analysis](https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/2574631733088421/3142486001784756/3650020472583597/latest.html) or the screenshot showing the execution on the platform in the folder in the file `dataAnalysis.png` on the `docs/` folder.
+- The file `dataAnalysis.py` in the `notebooks/` folder and its execution on Databricks can be found here: [Data Analysis](https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/2574631733088421/3142486001784756/3650020472583597/latest.html) or the screenshot on `dataAnalysis.png` file in the `docs/` folder.

 The script performed the following steps: